Shar-Pei insurance

-Discover the benefits of insuring your Shar Pei with Agria
+Discover the benefits of insuring your Shar-Pei with Agria

 Instantly recognisable, the Shar Pei is known for its deep wrinkles and unusual appearance.
 However, this breed suffers from multiple health and welfare issues, and ownership comes with challenges.
+Taking out pet insurance early can help with ongoing vet bills and ensure your Shar-Pei gets the care they need throughout their life.

-Shar Pei quick facts
+Shar-Pei quick facts

 - Lifespan: 8-12 years